KZD72/Raman_Data_Processing/README.md

 # Raman Spectra Analysis Tool

-This project provides a program capable of fully analyzing Raman spectra from different types of spectrometers.
+This project provides a program capable of fully analyzing Raman and IR spectra from different types of spectrometers.
 It features a graphical user interface (GUI) and supports various baseline removal and peak finding strategies.

 ## Features